-Pottery Bears
+Pottery bears

 The picture below is of two Staffordshire bear jugs c.
 1740-60 displayed in the Fitzwilliam Museum.
 The caption says “White stone-glazed stoneware with shredded clay fur and details in dark brown clay.”

 Below is another bear jug on show in the Fitzwilliam Museum.
 The caption says “Bear jug Nottingham, c.
-1750-1800 Salt- glazed stoneware with grog (ground up fired clay) fur.”
+1750-1800 Salt-glazed stoneware with grog (ground up fired clay) fur.”

 A blog by Caroline Murray talks about the Fitzwilliam Museum’s collection and suggests a connection with bears used for bear-baiting, which was popular in the late sixteenth and early seventeenth centuries.